Review our resources for client conversations.

 We're always looking for exceptional team members.

-Most traditional, index-tracking ETFs simply use market cap to determine how much of each security to own, leading to ETFs that may be too top-heavy.
-This overly simple approach to investing can leave investors vulnerable to more drastic shocks caused by the movements of just a few companies or sectors.
+Traditional, index-tracking ETFs can leave investors vulnerable to drastic market shocks caused by the movements of just a few companies or sectors.

-We’re taking a different approach, seeking long-term outperformance by applying knowledge built on decades of real-world experience and combining that with the benefits of ETFs: lower costs, tax-efficiency and liquidity.
+We take a different approach.
+Our ETFs seek long-term outperformance by applying knowledge built on decades of real-world experience and combining that with the benefits of ETFs: lower costs, tax-efficiency and liquidity.

 We offer ETFs that use three distinct investment approaches.

 Alpha-seeking portfolios based on manager research and insights

 Alternatively-weighted ETFs that use a dynamic allocation approach

 Broadly diversified portfolios that incorporate the latest academic research